joaodrp/gelf-pretty/CONTRIBUTING.md

 ### Fork and Branch

-Please start by [forking this repository](https://help.github.com/en/articles/fork-a-repo) and creating a branch for your changes.
+Start by [forking this repository](https://help.github.com/en/articles/fork-a-repo) and creating a branch for your changes.

 The name of your branch should follow this syntax: